gena/g4g24-ee-python-app/README.md

 pip install -r requirements.txt
 ```

+If the image build fails, test the Docker image locally by calling:

 ## Deploy to Cloud run

-Edit deploy.sh and update the PROJECT variable, then run ./deploy.sh to deploy your app to Cloud Run.
+Edit `deploy.sh` and update the `YOUR_PROJECT_NAME` variable, then run `./deploy.sh` to deploy your app to Cloud Run.

 ## Troubleshouting

-If image build fails - test docker image locally by calling:
+If image build fails, test docker image locally by calling:

 ```bash
 docker pull us-central1-docker.pkg.dev/dgena-demo2/g4g24-repository/ee-python-app:latest